The Dangers of Driving With a Cracked Windshieldogstons

 You Compromise the Structural Strength of Your Vehicle

-You may not realize it, but the windshield serves an important role in the overall structural strength of your vehicle.
-Should you get into an accident with a damaged windshield the impact is shifted to another part of the car – usually the chassis or undercarriage.
+You may not realize it, but the windshield serves an important role in the overall structural strength of your vehicle which is another reason a cracked windshield is dangerous.
+If you are driving with a broken windshield and should you get into an accident the impact is shifted to another part of the car – usually the chassis or undercarriage.
 Which protect or lessen the damage to both the vehicle and passengers.

 However, in a more severe accident, where the car rolls over, for example, if the strength of the windshield is already compromised there is a risk of the roof caving in.
 This can lead to more severe injuries to any passengers since there isn’t sufficient structure to keep the roof from caving in.